A beautiful landscaped park to one side of the Hofburg palace complex. Go when the roses are in bloom (you can thank me later).

 The Theseus temple

-The temple has returned to its roots of late, hosting small art exhibitions under the aegis of the Kunsthistorisches Museum (most recently a series of contemporary artworks).
+The temple has returned to its roots of late, hosting contemporary art installations under the aegis of the Kunsthistorisches Museum.

 The Sisi memorial